ezzabuzaid/blog/src/content/blog/Gentle Introduction To Typescript Compiler API.md

 I know this isn't like the first example, but it's similar.

-In the first use case, it was enough to loop over the first level nodes in the file, but in this use case, you need to loop over all nodes in the file, the nested ones as well.
+> In the first use case, it was enough to loop over the first level nodes in the file, but in this use case, you need to loop over all nodes in the file, the nested ones as well.

+The main logic is within the `visit` function, it checks if the node is a `VariableDeclaration` and whether its initializer is a `FunctionExpression`, if so, then throw an error.

+The looping over the files is the same but with a slight difference, you're using `ts.transform` API.

 Few key terms that you need to know: